Reviews You Can Rely On

 Credit: Jason Wanlass

-This carry-on suitcase has almost everything you could want in a travel companion.
+This carry on suitcase has almost everything you could want in a travel companion.
 It's built from high-density ballistic nylon fabric with a DuraGuard coating that resists stains and scratches.
 Its four wheels magnetically align and glide smoothly without much effort.
-However, the Platinum Elite 21" is technically a tad too large, according to US airline carry on requirements.
-But these rules are seldom enforced, and as long as you don't overstuff the front pockets, you should be smooth sailing with your bag in the cabin.
-Looking to check instead?
+The only potential downside, however, is that the Platinum Elite 21" is technically a tad too large, according to US airline carry on requirements.
+But these rules are seldom enforced, and as long as you don't overstuff the front pockets, it should be smooth sailing with your bag in the cabin.
+Are you looking to check instead?
 Check out the larger, 29" Platinum Elite.

 Read more: Travelpro Platinum Elite Carry On review